Curzon Home Cinema

+In November 2024, Curzon Home Cinema as well as Curzon Cinemas and Curzon Film were acquired in a foreclosure auction by Fortress Investment Group.

 Devices and Platforms

-Curzon Home Cinema is available to customers through TV and mobile apps and OTT (Over-the-top Content) platforms, with reach into 6.5 million homes, including mobile apps.
+Curzon Home Cinema is available to customers through TV and mobile apps and OTT (Over-the-top content) platforms, with reach into 6.5 million homes, including mobile apps.

 Curzon Home Cinema is available with these partners and devices: